keptn-sandbox/k6-service/docs/k6-jes-example/README.md

 This will add `config.yaml` and K6 test file to the `production` branch on `GIT_REPO`.

-> \* Make sure the resources have been added successfully to the git repo for execution of test *
+> \* Make sure the resources have been added successfully to the git repo for the execution of test *

 ## Understanding Resources